 Field recording systems.
 Video field recording systems are installed in the shipboard ROV control rooms of the Doc Ricketts and Ventana ROV’s.
 In addition the Dorado class Autonomous Underwater Vehicle (AUV) at MBARI has a video recording payload.
 All of the field recording systems at MBARI are now capturing and storing video sequences as file based records.
 The main ROV cameras are captured to disk and transferred to industry standard LTO tape (LTO = Linear Tape – open) using off the shelf hardware and a software application designed in house known as the M3RS or MBARI Media Management Recording System.
 The MiniROV and i2MAP camera systems are also recorded to files in solid state memory with commercial recorders and transferred to MBARI’s mass storage system.
 The transition of MBARI’s field recording of the main ROV cameras from proprietary recording decks (Panasonic D5 format) using proprietary tape cassettes to file based video using computer industry standard LTO tape occurred during 2017-2018.
 The use of LTO tape reduces the storage media tape cost from $135 per hour for Panasonic 1080 60i proprietary D5 tape to $1.31 per hour on LTO-8 tape.
 The archive media cost after upgrading to progressively scanned 1080 60p HD video is $2.60 per hour on LTO-8 tape.
+Other cost savings – tape decks

 Recorded image quality and data compression.
 The video production equipment used at MBARI has always incorporated various methods for reducing the data rate and volume of recorded data in order to capture the greatest perception of image quality for a given recording medium.
 For example our cameras use a mathematical representation of luminance and color defined as the YCrCb 4:2:2 color space that has twice the spatial resolution for luminance as it does for color information.
 In addition our Panasonic D5 field recording systems used digital bit reduction algorithms to further reduce the recorded data rate by about 4:1.